Tech Services to nonprofits, small businesses and other qualified organizations.

 Miller Wachman, LLC serves as accountants to E1T1.

-EOTO's Advisory Board includes community leaders who lend their expertise in the areas of education, technology, job training, and international development.
-EOTO welcomes inquiries by those interested in serving on its Advisory Board.
+E1T1's Advisory Board includes community leaders who lend their expertise in the areas of education, technology, job training, and international development.
+E1T1 welcomes inquiries by those interested in serving on its Advisory Board.

 Board of Directors